 Sets the filter type.
 Choose among convolution and non-convolution filters.
 Use any filter code x (listed below) followed by the full diameter width.
 This gives an isotropic filter; append /width2 for a rectangular filter (requires -Dp or -D0).
 By default we perform low-pass filtering; append +h to select high-pass filtering.
+For isotropic filters, width may be a grid for variable filter width, in which case the grid must have the same registration and dimensions as the output filtered grid.
 Some filters allow for optional arguments and modifiers.

 Convolution filters (and their codes) are:

 (c) Cosine Arch: Weights follow a cosine arch curve.